mingdom/omninmo/docs/datamodel.md

 ## Conclusion

-By focusing exclusively on market exposure and eliminating unreliable value-based calculations, we can create a more accurate and useful portfolio analysis tool.
-The revised data model provides a clearer picture of portfolio risk and helps users make better investment decisions.
+By separating market value from market exposure, we can create a more accurate and useful portfolio analysis tool.
+The revised data model provides a clearer picture of both portfolio value and risk, helping users make better investment decisions.

-Remember: **WE CANNOT CALCULATE VALUE ACCURATELY.** Our entire approach must be built around this fundamental limitation.
+Remember: **SEPARATE VALUE FROM EXPOSURE.** This fundamental principle allows us to accurately track both the worth of our positions and their risk exposure.